 When to refer to a specialist pain clinic

-- The above treatment does not control pain after four to six weeks.
+- If the above treatment does not control pain after four to six weeks.

 - There are adverse effects of medication that are affecting/limiting treatment.

-- There is a small group failing to show any improvement despite medical treatment.
+- A small number of people fail to show any improvement despite medical treatment.

 - No treatment has been shown to prevent PHN completely.

 - Placebo-controlled trials of antiviral drugs for acute herpes zoster have shown that they reduce the severity of acute pain and rash, hasten rash resolution and reduce the duration of pain.

 - However, there is high-quality evidence that oral antiviral treatments do not reduce the incidence of PHN above placebo.

 - There is no evidence that prescribing oral steroids, either alone or with antivirals, actually reduces the risk of developing PHN.